4 days in Banff: Ultimate Itinerary to see the Canadian Rockies

 Peyto Lake

-As I said earlier, this lake was one of my most favorite lakes in Banff.
+As I said earlier, this lake was one of my most favorite lakes in Banff Itinerary.
 The colors are just beyond real and I couldn’t believe my eyes!
 It’s the third most popular lake after Lake Louise and Moraine Lake and I can see why.
 I don’t think there’s a way to access the lake from a closer point.
 The only way to see it is through a scenic viewpoint which is a short walk from the parking lot.
 So once you’ve parked, you can keep walking towards the signs to the lake and it will lead you to a scenic lookout point from where you can see this stunning lake.
 It was a jaw-dropping moment for me!

 Mistaya Canyon